loopandlearn/news/docs/index.md

 | _<span translate="no">Loop and Learn</span>_: Informal Discussion | no | 19:00 UTC | 8 February |
 | _<span translate="no">Loop and Learn</span>_: Informal Discussion | no | 19:00 UTC | 14 March |

-This is the first session of this year.
-The schedule is the second Thursday of each month.
+The schedule for 2024 is the second Thursday of each month.

 #### Time Zone Converter